thisisbud/bankly/tasks/05_fix-the-test.md

 **Why are we asking you to do this?**

-- Understanding how tests work - especially when something _feels_ like it _should work_ but _doesn't_ is a valuable debugging skill.
+- We want to see your understanding of how tests work - especially when something _feels_ like it _should work_ but _doesn't_ or is a little unintuitive.
 - Being able to pick up where someone left off is important.